tpltnt/go-bsm/README.md

 It can be installed by running `go install github.com/tpltnt/go-bsm`.

 # caveat
-This tool uses a handwritten parser for binary files.
+This tool uses a dirty handwritten parser for binary files.
 This was done because yacc wasn't available as a tool for Go (as of beginning of 2018) and ANTLv4 requires Java.

+# TODO
+* parse all tokens
+* rewrite using parser combinators

 # references
 * [audit.log(5)](https://www.freebsd.org/cgi/man.cgi?query=audit.log&apropos=0&sektion=0&arch=default&format=html)